-Margaret Donohoe brings her clients a strong intellect, broad experience and a willingness to give frank advice, tempered by sensitivity and a sense of humor.
-Ms. Donohoe has been practicing exclusively in the field of matrimonial and family law for thirteen years, and has been recognized by Super Lawyers Magazine as one of the top family law attorneys in New York.
-She has lectured on family law subjects to the New York State Bar Association and the New York City Bar Association.
+Margaret Donohoe (she/her) brings her clients a strong intellect, broad experience and a willingness to give frank advice, tempered by sensitivity and a sense of humor.
+Margaret has been practicing exclusively in the field of matrimonial and family law since 2000 and has been recognized by Super Lawyers Magazine as one of the top family law attorneys in New York.
+She is a regular lecturer on family law subjects for the New York State Bar Association and the New York City Bar Association.

-Ms. Donohoe is one of the few matrimonial attorneys in New York with an Ivy League education, experience in an elite federal clerkship, and training at a top commercial litigation firm.
-Ms. Donohoe graduated magna cum laude from Yale University in 1992, with a B.A. in English, and from Yale Law School in 1995, where she was chairperson of the Barrister’s Union.
-After law school, Ms. Donohoe clerked for the Honorable John C. Lifland, in the United States District Court for the District of New Jersey.
+Margaret is one of the few matrimonial attorneys in New York with an Ivy League education, experience in an elite federal clerkship, and training at a top commercial litigation firm.
+Margaret graduated magna cum laude from Yale University in 1992, with a B.A. in English, and from Yale Law School in 1995, where she was chairperson of the Barrister’s Union.
+After law school, Margaret clerked for the Honorable John C. Lifland, in the United States District Court for the District of New Jersey.
 She then spent three years engaged in complex commercial and securities litigation at Covington & Burling (and its predecessor).
-As a result of her federal clerkship and early litigation experience, Ms. Donohoe entered the arena of matrimonial law with an understanding of complex commercial issues, and a thorough grounding in complex, civil litigation.
-Ms. Donohoe was previously a partner in the family law department of Kasowitz Benson Torres & Friedman, LLP.
+As a result of her federal clerkship and early litigation experience, Margaret entered the arena of matrimonial law with an understanding of complex commercial issues, and a thorough grounding in complex, civil litigation.

-Ms. Donohoe was drawn to family law by her desire to work with individual clients.
+Margaret was drawn to family law by her desire to work with a diverse array of individual clients.
 She recognizes that family law matters are of vital importance, affecting every aspect of her clients’ lives.
-Ms. Donohoe approaches each case as a unique problem solving exercise.
-Whenever possible, Ms. Donohoe attempts to find an agreed solution.
+Margaret approaches each case as a unique problem solving exercise.
+Whenever possible, Margaret attempts to find an agreed solution.
 She is able to achieve settlements in the vast majority of her cases.
-If litigation is the best course to achieve a client’s goals, then Ms. Donohoe brings to bear a wealth of experience, agile strategy and unrelenting dedication.
+If litigation is the best course to achieve a client’s goals, Margaret is in her element in the courtroom, where she brings to bear a wealth of experience, agile strategy and unrelenting dedication.

 Won dismissal of divorce case for lack of New York personal jurisdiction over the husband, a resident of West Virginia, and successfully defended the decision on appeal.
 See Julien v.
 Julien, 78 A.D.3d 584, 912 N.Y.S.2d 42 (1st Dep’t 2010).